 The sustainable investments have passed a test determining that they do not significantly harm any other social or environmental objectives (DNSH test).
-The test is done via an acknowledged external data providers' tool.
+The test is done via an acknowledged external data providers' tool, currently that provider is MSCI ESG.

 How have the indicators for adverse impacts on sustainability factors been taken into account?